eca20/blockchainia-design/Blockchainia_Cards_GDD.md

 | 6-8        | 25%    | 40%     | 35%  | 40%  | 35%       |
 | 9-A        | 0%     | 0%      | 10%  | 15%  | 25%       |

-## Genetic Distribution
+## Genetic Distribution for Season 1
 When minted, there is a 1% chance of minting a card with an A Brawl class and 4% chance for a D Brawl Class.
 There is a 50% chance of minting an P Brawl Class, and 45% chance for an S Brawl Class.
-When changing rarity, the Card's genetics change to closer fit the following distribution:
+When changing rarity, the Card's genetics change to closer fit the following population distribution:

 | Hex Range | Common | Uncommon | Rare | Epic | Legendary |
 |-----------|--------|----------|------|------|-----------|